 This post is sponsored by DecoArt as part of the DecoArt Art Room partnership.
 Thanks, DecoArt!
+This project is featured in a roundup of my 10 best painted furniture projects.
+This post also contains affiliate links.
+You can read more about that here.
+Thank you!

 It’s about time for another paint project, isn’t it?
 Today I’m sharing a recent project that I absolutely ADORE—this painted geometric ladder shelves DIY!
 I did this project for DecoArt and could not be happier with the results.